Severson-Group/AMDC-Hardware/docs/Analog.md

 ### ADC

-After the analog input signal passes through analog front-end (voltage level decreased and high-frequeny noise removed), it can be inputted to the ADC to convert to digital signal.
+After the analog input signal passes through analog front-end (voltage level decreased and high-frequency noise removed), it can be inputted to the ADC to convert to digital signal.
 [LTC2320-14](https://www.analog.com/media/en/technical-documentation/data-sheets/232014fa.pdf) high speed octal 14-bit + sign successive approximation register (SAR) ADC is used for this purpose which can receive up to 8 inputs.
 ADC chip is supplied by 5V from the AMDC to operate.

 Each analog input to the ADC is configured as a pseudo-differential bipolar signal - its positive input signal is single-ended LPF output that can swing between 0.048V and 4.048V, and its negative input signal is at _V_<sub>REF</sub> = 2.048V, resulting in a differential input span of ±2V which is digitized by ADC.